KashifMalik777/Pixel-Manipulation-Based-Image-Encryption-Tool/README.md

 ## Example Workflow ⚙️

 1. User uploads `image.jpg`.
-2. User enters a key: `mysecurekey123`.
+2. User enters a key: `123`.
 3. Tool encrypts the image using XOR and pixel swapping.
 4. Encrypted image `image_encrypted.jpg` is available for download.
-5. User later uploads `image_encrypted.jpg` and enters the same key (`mysecurekey123`) to decrypt it and recover the original image.
+5. User later uploads `image_encrypted.jpg` and enters the same key (`123`) to decrypt it and recover the original image.

 ## Security Considerations 🔒

 - **Key Safety**: The security of the encrypted image depends heavily on the strength and secrecy of the key/seed.
 It is important to keep the key private.
 - **Encryption Strength**: The tool employs basic XOR encryption and pixel manipulation, which is suitable for casual image protection.
 However, for high-security needs, consider using more advanced cryptographic methods.

-## Future Enhancements 🌟

-- Support for additional encryption methods (e.g., AES, RSA).
-- Implementation of digital signatures for watermarking and authenticity.
-- Batch image encryption for multiple files.
-- Enhanced user interface with image preview and additional settings.

 ## Contributing 🤝

-We welcome contributions!
+I welcome contributions!
 If you have ideas for improvements, fixes, or new features, feel free to open an issue or submit a pull request.

 ### Steps to Contribute: